hansontech/aiothings/README.md

 ## Additonal settings using AWS console

-* Attach IOT Full Access Policy, and DynamoDB Full Access Policy to Lambda function thingObject.
+* Attach IOT Full Access Policy, and DynamoDB Full Access Policy to Lambda function thingFunction.
+* Attach DynamoDB Full Access Policy to Lambda function solutionFunction.
 * Attach IOT Full Access Policy, and DynamoDB Full Access Policy to Auth Role, that is assigned to the Identity Pool created through Amplify add auth.
 * Enter AWS Congnito console -> User Pool (created for this app) -> App integration -> domain name -> and set the domain name similar like https://xxxx.auth.ap-southeast-2.amazoncognito.com, and reflect that url to awsCognitoDomain of src/config/index.js .